sublibra/happy-pi/README.md

 This is utilized in the second part of the hackaton project [happy-web](https://github.com/JohanBjerning/happy-web)

 # System overview
+* buttonlistener.py - Listen to HW key events from the buttons and sends the results to a mysql database.
+It also starts a webserver serving the log file for ease of access.
+* happy-pi - Linux run-level script ensuring the service is up and running after restart

+## Deprecated
 * testkey.py - Listen to HW key events from the buttons, starts a webserver serving the CSV file, listens to emit event configuration, emits events through HTTP HEAD
-* happy-pi - Linux run-level script ensuring the service is up and running after restart

 # Usage
 * Install the scripts
-* Start testkey.py service
+* Start buttonlistener.py service
 * Start hitting the keys
 A file happiness.csv will be created and all new key pressed are appended to the file